buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 ![folding to right](../../../../figures/ifcdoortypeenum-fig13b.gif)

 ### DOUBLE_DOOR_FOLDING
-Door with two panels, one is folding to the left the other is folding to the right.
+Door with two panels, one is folding to the left, the other is folding to the right.

 ![double folding](../../../../figures/ifcdoortypeenum-fig14.gif)